Battle of Mount Harriet: Background

-By the end of May, D Squadron had secured Mount Kent at the cost of two wounded in Air Troop (Dick Palmer and Carl Rhodes) from small-arms fire, and Boat Troop with Tactical HQ started patrolling Bluff Cove Peak, which they took with the loss of another two SAS wounded (Ewen Pearcy and Don Masters) hit by hand grenades fragments, including a Spanish-speaking Warrant officer attached from 23 Special Air Service Regiment (Reserve) who had joined Delves to interrogate any captured Argentines.
+By the end of May, D Squadron had secured Mount Kent at the cost of two wounded in Air Troop (Dick Palmer and Carl Rhodes) from small-arms fire with another SAS man having broken his hand taking cover during the engagement, and Boat Troop with Tactical HQ started patrolling Bluff Cove Peak, which they took with the loss of another two SAS wounded (Ewen Pearcy and Don Masters) hit by hand grenade splinters or rock fragments, including a Spanish-speaking Warrant officer attached from 23 Special Air Service Regiment (Reserve) who had joined Delves to interrogate any captured Argentine Army Green Berets.
 At the same time, Captain Matthew Selfridge's D Company scouting ahead of 3 PARA took Teal Inlet Settlement, at the cost of one wounded through an accidental discharge.
-The SAS soldiers claim coming under mortar bombardment while evacuating their wounded and the Royal Marines from 7 'Sphinx' Battery of the 29th Commando Regiment Royal Artillery reported the loss of one gunner (Van Rooyen), who suffered a broken arm while taking cover among the rocks during the bombardment.
+The SAS soldiers claim coming under mortar bombardment on the night of 30/31 May while evacuating their wounded and the Royal Marines from 7 'Sphinx' Battery of the 29th Commando Regiment Royal Artillery reported the loss of one gunner (Van Rooyen), who suffered a broken arm while taking cover among the rocks during the bombardment.

 The rest of 42 Commando made a march across the hills north of Mount Simon to reinforce Mounts Kent and Challenger overlooking Port Stanley.
 The weather conditions were atrocious, with the Marines advancing through steep slippery hillocks and stone-runs to their objectives.
 Lou Armour was a corporal in J Company under Major Mike Norman:

 Because of the weather and lack of equipment, we just had to carry all our heavy equipment back to Mount Kent, instead of being flown there.
 That was psychologically the toughest thing I'd ever done.
 You're walking and falling, walking and falling—some of the lads carrying up to a hundred pounds—and if you fell over, it took two guys to lift you back up.
 Then there was the lack of sleep, the wet, the cold, the diarrhea.

 The final attack was preceded by several days of observation and nights of patrolling.
 Some night-fighting patrols were part of a deception to convince the Argentines that the attack would come from a westerly direction.
 Other, more covert patrols were to find a route through a minefield around the south of Mount Harriet.
 Sniping and naval artillery were used to harass the defenders and deny them sleep.